Sign Up Free

 How to Choose an Exchange You Can Trust

 With roughly 600 cryptocurrency exchanges operating globally, many of them unregulated or lightly regulated, choosing the right platform requires more than picking the first name you recognize.
-Here is a structured approach to evaluating exchanges before you deposit any money.
+Here is what to evaluate before you deposit any money.

 Check regulatory status and licensing.
 Reputable exchanges register with financial regulators in the jurisdictions where they operate.
 In the United States, that means registration with FinCEN and compliance with Know Your Customer (KYC) and anti-money laundering (AML) requirements.
-In Europe, exchanges are increasingly subject to MiCA (Markets in Crypto-Assets) regulation.
-An exchange that operates without any regulatory oversight is a higher risk, full stop.
+In Europe, exchanges are increasingly subject to MiCA regulation.
+An exchange that operates without any regulatory oversight is a higher risk.
+Full stop.

 Look for proof of reserves.
 After the FTX collapse, many exchanges began publishing proof-of-reserves reports, which use cryptographic methods to demonstrate that the exchange holds enough assets to cover customer deposits.
 Not all proof-of-reserves systems are equally rigorous (some are audited by third parties, others are self-reported), but their existence is a positive signal.
 Their absence in 2026 is a red flag.

 Understand the fee structure.
 Fees differ significantly between platforms.
 Compare trading fees (maker/taker), deposit fees (especially for credit card or PayPal), and withdrawal fees (both fiat and crypto).
 Some exchanges disguise costs in wider spreads rather than explicit fees, so compare the actual amount of crypto you receive for your money across multiple platforms.
-CoinMarketCap's exchange rankings can help you compare volume, fees, and trust scores.
+CoinMarketCap's exchange rankings can help you compare volume, fees, and trust scores side by side.

 Check supported payment methods.
 Make sure the exchange supports the payment methods available in your country.
-Look for bank transfers, card payments, and other options.
-The more payment methods available, the more flexibility you have for depositing and withdrawing funds.
+The more options available (bank transfers, card payments, local rails), the more flexibility you have for depositing and withdrawing funds.

 How to Stay Safe on Any Exchange